 Ricoh Document Service Centers Are Open!

 All three Campus Document Service Centers are open and ready to meet your printing needs.
-The centers are located in the basement of the White Hall Classroom building, the first floor in WTY Library, and room mn246 in the Chandler Medical Center.
-A wide array of services are offered from color printing, to professional finishing services and now available for the Fall 2015 semester t-shirt printing!
-For more information about our document service centers, please visit http://www.uky.edu/dsc
+The centers are located in the basement of the White Hall Classroom building, the first floor in WTY Library, and room ms-201 in the Chandler Medical Center.
+A wide array of services are offered from color printing, to professional finishing services.
+For more info please visit http://www.uky.edu/dsc

 Education Case Study: University of Kentucky - University of Kentucky Saves Big with Massive Document Management Overhaul